-Found at cleaning stations, along reef edges and at the surface.
+Found singly or in small squadrons at cleaning stations, along reef edges and at the surface near coral and rocky reefs as well as in deeper waters.

 These beautiful creatures are a threatened species.